Which Great Barrier Reef Is Best?

 Cairns is the closest City to the outer Great Barrier Reefs, making the journey time to reach each location ideal.

-Most tours that depart from Cairns for the outer Great Barrier Reef take approximately 90 minutes to reach their first reef location.
+Most tours depart from Cairns for the outer Great Barrier Reef take approximately 90 minutes to reach their first reef location.

 This ease of access and short distances between the different northerly reef sites means that you get to spend longer at each spectacular location.